gohugoio/hugo/content/contribute/documentation.md

 `{{.Content}}`
 : an extended description of the new function; examples are not only welcomed but encouraged.

-In the body of you function, expand the short description used in the front matter.
-Include as many examples as possible, and leverage the Hugo docs [code shortcodes](#adding-code-blocks).
+In the body of your function, expand the short description used in the front matter.
+Include as many examples as possible, and leverage the Hugo docs [`code` shortcode](#adding-code-blocks).
 If you are unable to add examples but would like to solicit help from the Hugo community, add `needsexample: true` to your front matter.

 ### Adding to the Showcase